Fact Sheets And Publications

 Introduction and Purpose

-Crops often receive beneficial nutrients such as phosphorus (P) from manure and/or commercial fertilizer applications.
-However, the Delaware Nutrient Management Law limits the amount of P that can be applied to many agricultural soils in Delaware.
+Crops often receive beneficial nutrients such as phosphorus (P) from manure or commercial fertilizer applications.
+However, the Delaware Nutrient Management Law (3 Del.
+C. § 2247) limits the amount of P that can be applied to “high P” soils (i.e., any soil with a Mehlich-3 soil test value greater than 150 FIV) as outlined in Defining High P Soils in Delaware.
 These restrictions were instituted in response to elevated soil test P concentrations following historical poultry litter application at rates that exceeded crop P removal.
-Elevated soil test P levels, as well as improper use of manures/fertilizer containing P, can increase the risk of P transport from the field by rain or irrigation water to nearby water bodies, which can potentially lead to pollution of the water body.
-Understanding how P behaves in agricultural soils can help maximize crop productivity and minimize harmful losses of P to local waterbodies.
+Elevated soil test P levels, as well as improper use of manures or fertilizer that contain P, can increase the risk of P transport from the field by rain or irrigation water to nearby water bodies, which can potentially lead to pollution of the water body.
+Understanding how P behaves in agricultural soils can help maximize crop productivity and minimize harmful losses of P to local water bodies.
 This document helps agricultural producers understand how P interacts in the environment through the P cycle to guide maintenance and sustainability of agricultural crop production.
 Each agricultural crop differs in crop P removal rate.
 Therefore, fertilizer and manure applicators should consider the balance between P levels in the soil and removal rates per harvest and hydrologic conditions affecting the loss potential of P.

 The Phosphorus Cycle